scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 - `SegmentRegistrationService.SegmentsRegistration` can only be called from within the same ISD, thus the source address must match the local ISD and the number of path segments must be 1.

 A combination of the mechanism above is used to prevent flooding attacks on the control service.
-In addition, the control services are designed to be deployed on replicated instances so that requests can be balanced.
+In addition, the control service should be deployed in a distributed and replicated manner so that requests can be balanced and a single instance failure does not result in a complete failure of the control plane of a SCION AS.

 # IANA Considerations